+Yes, Toys "R" Us is coming back in a big way.
+The once-popular toy retailer refused to give up on its brand.
 Just four years after bankruptcy and one year after a failed relaunch, the company is hoping to once again become every child's favorite place to buy toys.
 But what will be different this time?

-Bankruptcy and failed relaunch before the pandemic
+Toys "R" Us faced bankruptcy and failed relaunch before the pandemic.

 The company even allowed families to host birthday parties at its stores.
 Still, this wasn't enough and it closed its stores again, citing the COVID-19 pandemic and the emergence of online shopping.
 Similarly, Payless Shoe Source, Gymboree, Lego, Mattel, and Hasbro have either filed for bankruptcy or faced immense financial struggles.

-Toys "R" Us CEO Yehuda Shmidman told USA Today that the store is “back in a mega way.
+In 2021, CEO Yehuda Shmidman told USA Today that the store is “back in a mega way.
 This is going to be our largest format store in America.”
 In mid-December, a new 20,000 square foot flagship Toys "R" Us store will open in New Jersey's American Dream mall.
 The store will have a café, two-story slide, and ice cream parlor, and house over 10,000 toys.
 Through the opening, the company aims to make itself available for last-minute Christmas shopping.